-I say small group because the number of vendors today were far fewer than their usual open-air market.
+I say small group because the number of vendors at this market were far fewer than their usual open-air market.
 I understand that some told the market “I can’t sell enough to do pre-orders, so no thanks.”
 (And again, every vendor ALSO has the right to decide what works for their business without scorn, but I do believe when they hear how well this went for those this week, more will want to try it.
-I can tell you that this reticence is based on their experience with a half-dozen 3rd party hubs around town over the last decade which all started up to great acclaim and then all shuttered, often still owing them money.)
+I can tell you that this reticence may be partly based on their experience with a half-dozen 3rd party aggregator projects around town over the last decade which all started up to great acclaim and then all shuttered, often still owing them money.)

 Some vendors did texting which seemed to work pretty well but to work it needed to be confirmed and sent to payment immediately.
 I tried two that were listed as text orders and only one called back.
 The one who did, did it exactly right- texted me the total, told me their Venmo account and I paid immediately.

 Clearly, this requires that there is one person handling orders for each vendor for the open window period.
 And that is easier said than done.
-(I’ll do another post on vendors next week with some feedback I received.
+(I’ll do another post on vendors soon with some feedback I received.
 Let me just say that the few I had time to answer me were very positive on this as a short-term solution during this pandemic but clearly exhausted from the added work.
-One vendor told me on camera he came close to his usual Saturday market in terms of the number of sales (he had 92 preorders, and he estimated that he usually gets 120 or so transactions over 4 hours at the Saturday market) but didn’t meet or exceed his usual Saturday because “his system wasn’t ready for this.”
+One vendor told me on camera he came close to his usual Saturday market in terms of the number of sales.
+He had 92 preorders, and he estimated that he usually gets 120 or so transactions over 4 hours at the Saturday market but thinks he didn’t meet or exceed his usual Saturday only because “his system wasn’t ready for this.”
 And he promised he will get better at it.
 I’d also suggest that the anecdotal data from markets across the US seems to indicate that the average sale is higher than the normal market in present circumstances.
 Likely because people buy more, and we are also hearing that meat vendors are doing tremendously well.)

 Lafitte Street is under construction as part of the Greenway, and has houses on only one side.
 It has 6-7 side streets that dead end into this street and two major avenues on either end.